aws/aws-sdk-pandas/CONTRIBUTING.md

 ``pytest -n 8 tests/test_db.py``

-* To run all data lake test functions for all python versions (Only if Amazon QuickSight is activated):
+* To run all data lake test functions for all python versions (Only if Amazon QuickSight is activated and Amazon OpenSearch template is deployed):

 ``./test.sh``